NSoni25/Botnet-Detection-Project/README.md

 It is a technique that builds classification model in the form of tree like structure.It is used to specify the sequence of decision and consequences.

+## KNN Classifier

+It falls under supervised learning and is used for classification and regression when we know the attributes of the data.
+We classfiy a point depending upon the nearest neighbor values.
+It was found that the model predicts best when the k value is 3.

+## Accuracy Score and t-test

+Accuracy score is calculated using cross_val_score which calculates a range of the output depending upon the number of folds.
+Highest score range was observed to be in KNN classifier.
+Two sided hypothesis test was applied considering the significance level as 0.05.
+If the significance level greater than 0.05 then we do not reject the hypothesis test and our results are valid.